 Activated charcoal is a tasteless and odorless black powder added to drinks, toothpaste, facemasks, and more.
 It is made from superheating sources of carbon such as bone char, coconut shells, and wood.
-Despite sharing the same name, activated charcoal is not the same charcoal used in fires pits, and art supplies.
-So please don’t ingest that.
+Despite sharing the same name, activated charcoal is not the same charcoal used in fires pits, and art supplies, which should never be eaten!

 The difference lies in the “activated” part.
 The charcoal is “activated” by heating the carbon-based materials to extreme temperatures.
 This process removes the molecules already in the carbon so that it can adsorb toxic substances.
 It does this because the molecules in the charcoal have a negative electrical charge, which means it can attract positively charged molecules.
 As many toxins and gases are positively charged, the charcoal attracts them to itself like a magnet.
 The body is unable to digest charcoal so it’s passed out of the body in feces along with the toxins.

 Activated charcoal for fatty liver and kidney health

 Activated charcoal may be beneficial for people with chronic kidney disease (CKD).
 It attracts waste products and toxins, and filters them out in feces rather than urine; the main responsibility of the kidneys are to filter toxins, which do not work as well in those with CKD. .
 A study on rats with renal-failure found that it removed toxins such as urea and indoxyl sulfate.
 Another study on rats with kidney disease found those that were given activated charcoal every day had less damage and inflammation in their intestines.
 Similar results have also been noted in humans given activated charcoal for these conditions.

 Another one of the activated charcoal benefits is that it can potentially protect against fatty liver disease.
 There is still a need to do more research on this as the most promising of the research done has been based on studies on young rats with fatty liver disease, and not on humans.